 While at Johnston Memorial Hospital, babies and children are cared for by our pediatric hospitalist team.
 These trained pediatricians work exclusively in the inpatient setting, communicating regularly with your child’s primary pediatrician to ensure continuity of care.

 Like your primary pediatrician, pediatric hospitalists have expertise in a wide range of pediatric medical conditions, so their constant presence in the hospital and familiarity with your child’s condition can help relieve any stress or anxiety that may accompany a hospital stay.
 Pediatric hospitalists are also onsite during delivery to help provide care for your newborn.
 They are dedicated to creating a smooth transition from the hospital to your home and the care of your primary pediatrician.

-Johnston Memorial Hospital offers robotic-assisted surgery with the Mako SmartRobotics™ robotic system.
+Johnston Memorial Hospital offers robotic-assisted surgery with the Mako SmartRobotics™ robotic system for total and partial knee replacement and hip replacement surgery.
 This less invasive surgical system significantly reduces the recovery time and pain for patients.

 Learn more about robotic-assisted surgery.

-Johnston Memorial Hospital is one of the Primary Stroke Centers in Virginia certified by The Joint Commission.
-This designation provides our patients with a multidisciplinary team to direct treatment using evidence-based protocols for the care and management of our stroke patients.
+Johnston Memorial Hospital provides our patients with a multidisciplinary team to direct treatment using evidence-based protocols for the care and management of our stroke patients.

 Highly trained physicians and nurses offer quick assessment/treatment in the 29-bed unit 24 hours a day, seven days a week.